Assessing continuous assessment

 Furthermore, in a number of countries this practice has spread to schools.
 Increasingly the central or exclusive role of examinations has given way to some project work that is counted for the final results.
 Plans by the Irish Minister for Education and Skills, Ruairi Quinn TD, to reform secondary education in this way have however run into opposition, particularly from the trade unions.
 The latter have argued that this is not the time to undertake such reforms (given current budget cuts), or that the reform is misguided anyway.
 Others have suggested that developing continuous assessment in schools prompts the earlier onset of plagiarism, particularly as sources are freely available online.

 At one level it seems to me that it is not the role of the teacher unions to have a veto on education policy reform, though of course they are entitled to defend their members’ material interests.
 But more generally, examination-only assessment in the education system undermines society’s need for educated citizens with critical and analytical abilities and a capacity for lateral thinking.
 It is time for a proper combination of memory testing (which is also still relevant) and the encouragement of a more intellectual engagement with the subject matter of the curriculum.
-It is time for these reforms.Explore posts in the same categories: education comment below, or link to this permanent URL from your own site.
+It is time for these reforms.education comment below, or link to this permanent URL from your own site.